 Rachel Foullon is a visual artist and creative producer based in Los Angeles, CA. She is the Vice President of Operations for Monkeypaw Productions.

 At Monkeypaw she oversees the day-to-day activities of the company and drives the overall growth strategy.
 As a visual artist, Rachel is integral to the wider creative vision of the company, researching and developing visual and conceptual frameworks for the company’s feature films, and realizing special projects such as publications and off-screen productions.
-She is currently developing and producing an upcoming feature film written and directed by Jordan Peele.
+She is currently creating and co-writing an experimental fiction with Jordan Peele.

 Prior to relocating to Los Angeles in 2017, Rachel lived and worked in New York City for twenty years.
 In addition to her studio practice as a sculptor, she worked in the contemporary art world in a broad range of capacities including business management and accounting for artists, galleries and non-profits, including Foundation for Contemporary Arts, BOMB Magazine, Laurie Simmons and Carroll Dunham, Mark Albrecht Studio, Maxwell Graham/Essex Street, The Still House Group, and The Estate of Tseng Kwong Chi.